pragmatic digital minimalism

 My previous bank was a small bank centered in the Northeast, and I used their mobile banking app to deposit checks especially after moving out of town into the boonies, and then moving across the country to New Mexico.
 More recently, though, after doing a bit of research, I switched to a credit union which is a member of the Co-Op Financial Services Network, which gives me access to a wide network of surcharge-free ATMs and shared branch locations across the country to make deposits, get cash, etc. Sure, I can't make deposits from home, but whether I'm on the road, here in town, or move long-distance again, I'll (probably) have neighborhood access to an ATM that provides the services I need.

 Social networking as the populace understands it is a poison, but in a literal sense it's a necessity.
 The best way to network is to just contact people directly via phone, text, or email.
+There is also IRC.

 video chat and multimedia messaging